Hetty is here to help ……

 This will depend on a number of factors such as the time of year the plants are sent out and how early on in a batch a plant is sent out.
 The potted herbs we send out in the 9cm size pot are healthy, robust and rooted young plants ideal for growing on.
 Over Winter and early Spring plants may be sent out in their winter dormant state whilst others may be smaller to grow on or well established in their pot and ready to be potted out.

 What is Winter Dormancy?

 In winter many plants appear to be lifeless.
 However they aren’t and the plants you will receive are healthy plants which may be a little smaller than normal but will grow once the warmer weather begins.

-What are the best conditions for my herbs?
+What are the best growing conditions for my herbs?